 The sports program interviewed an Iraqi FA official on the Iranian agent’s comments.
 “Has he returned to us?” said Kamil Zaghir, who himself resembles a villain from a James Bond movie, “to interfere with our work again, I don’t know really, God willing, I will take a serious stand against this person, he’s interfering in our players,” then admitting he had not even read the Iranian agent’s Facebook post!

 The Iranian spy

 Kamil Zaghir is the same person who only a few weeks ago called the Iranian football agent “an Iranian spy.”
 But Studio Al-Jumahar as they have known to do in the past, changed their agenda and demanded FA official Kamil Zaghir be re-appointed team supervisor of the Iraqi team to remove any suggestions of meddling from the Iranian agent, as they saw the incumbent team manager, Basil Gorgis, was a weak personality and allowed certain things to pass.
 For Studio Al-Jumahar everything seems so serious and imminent, when it never is.
 The sports show stated Behrooz would cause great unrest in Iraqi football with the issue of local league and foreign based players.
-This is Iraq and people love a soap opera.
+Everyone loves a soap opera.

 The story behind the Iraqi soap opera